influxdata/docs-v2/content/influxdb/cloud/notebooks/create-notebook.md

 4. By default, a **Metric Selector** and **Visualization** cell appear (see [Cell types](#cell-types) below for details.)
 5. Click the **+** icon to add a cell.
 See [Cell types](#cell-types) below for details on each type of cell.
 6. Click **Preview** to preview the results of each cell in a raw data table without writing any data.
-7. Click **Run** to show the results of each cell and write it to the specified output bucket.
+7. Click the dropdown menu next to **Preview** and select **Run** to show the results of each cell and write it to the specified output bucket.
 7. Click the eye icon to hide a cell.

 ## Cell types
 Notebooks are comprised of different cells.
-The following cell types are available:
+Add one or more of the following cell types to your notebook:
 - **Input: Metric Selector**:
-  - Select a bucket to define your data source.
+  - Choose a bucket to define your data source.
   - Edit your time range with the time range option in the dropdown menu.
   - Add filters to narrow your data.
 - **Transform: Flux Script**: